THUHoloLab/Neural-Achromatic-Imaging/README.md

 # Neural Achromatic Imaging for Large-Scale Metalens

-Official repository for the paper:
+Repository for the paper:

 **Neural achromatic imaging for large-scale metalens**
 Jinwen Wei, Yunhui Gao, and Liangcai Cao*

 ## Overview

-This project presents a neural achromatic imaging framework for large-scale metalens imaging.
+This project presents the neural achromatic imaging for large-scale metalens imaging.
-The method addresses severe chromatic aberration in full-color metalens imaging by combining:
+The method mitiagates chromatic aberration in full-color metalens imaging by combining:

 - cross-channel image prior
 - physics-informed forward imaging model